janderteodoro/login/README.md

 ### **/user/login** -> POST

-this route, perform de login of user relize the other operators
+this route, perform de login of user relize the other operators returning the token why is used for others routes

 ```
 curl --location --request POST 'http://localhost:3333/user/login' \